Music-Recommendation-Engine-Project/Music-Recommendation-Engine/README.md

 https://artist-api2023.herokuapp.com/find_similar_artists?artist={artist_name}&num_items={num_artist}

 The model works for artists that were part of the original database.
 To test, use artists names such as: *Queen*.

+## Web Application Deployment

+First part of productionalization of the solution is a web application hosted on Heroku and deployed with Docker and Github Actions.
+The application allows to:
+1. Log In to Spotify
+2. Search the artist.
+3. Get set of recommended artists using Bayesian Personalized Ranking (BPR) model deployed.
+   * If artist was not found in the database, recommendation using Spotify recommender is retrived.
+5. For each recommended artists, the most popular songs are provided.
+6. User can listen to those songs directly inside the web application.

+Application is deployed using Dockerfile and heroku.yml files.

+The application can be accessed: https://song-recommender2023.herokuapp.com/

 # Extension

 In order to further productionalize the solution, a Chrome Extension has been built.
 The extension allows for: